 It is a common misconception that the older we get, the less sleep we need.
-This is untrue; in fact, our sleep needs remain the same throughout our adult life.
-As we get older, our sleeping patterns change, the elderly tend to have a more sleep problems and a broken sleep, resulting in less time spent in a deep rest, often leading to them feeling tired during the day.
+This is untrue; in fact, our sleep needs to remain the same throughout our adult life.
+As we get older, our sleeping patterns change, the elderly tend to have more sleep problems and a broken sleep, resulting in less time spent in a deep rest, often leading to them feeling tired during the day.
 Regardless of your age, a good night’s sleep is essential for general health and well being.

 What are the main causes of sleep problems?

 Research shows that many sleep disturbances are caused by illness and the medications used to treat them.
 Physical and psychiatric illnesses can cause fragmented sleep.